ysndr/MSc-Thesis/chapter/methodology.md

 `Linearizer::add_term`
   ~ is used to record a new term, i.e. AST node.
-  ~ It's responsibility is to combine context information stored in the `Linearizer` and concrete information about a node to extend the `Linearization` by appropriate items.
+  ~ Its responsibility is to combine context information stored in the `Linearizer` and concrete information about a node to extend the `Linearization` by appropriate items.

 `Linearizer::retype_ident`
   ~ is used to update the type information for a current identifier.